Clerical clothing: Oriental Orthodox examples

+Protestantism

 Anglicanism

 According to the 1604 Canons of the Church of England, the clergy were supposed to wear cassock, gown, and cap whilst going about their duties.
 The cassock was either double or single-breasted; buttoned at the neck or shoulder and was held at the waist with a belt or cincture.
 The gown could either be of the special clerical shape – open at the front with balloon sleeves – or the gown of the wearer's degree.
 This was worn with the Canterbury cap, which gradually stiffened into the familiar 'mortar board' in the course of the 17th and 18th centuries.
 Cassock and gown were worn as an outdoor dress until the beginning of the nineteenth century, with the Canterbury cap being replaced by the mortarboard or tri-corn hat latterly.
 Increasingly, though, ordinary men's clothing in black, worn with a white shirt and either a black or white cravat, replaced the dress prescribed by the Canons.

 In the 19th century, it was fashionable among gentlemen to wear a detachable collar which was washed and starched separately from the shirt.
 Initially, with the detachable collar, Anglican clergy wore a white cravat, later a white bow tie, with a waistcoat with a standing collar and a loose clerical frock coat resembling a knee-length cassock with multiple buttons to waist level.
 Alternatively, they could wear the normal style of gentleman's frock coat and a rabat (see above).
 In the earlier part of the century, Evangelicals often wore 'swallow tail' coats to distinguish themselves from the high church clergy who favoured the frock coat.
 This distinction is mentioned as late as 1857 when it is alluded to in Anthony Trollope's Barchester Towers.
 In the middle of the century, Anglican clergy began turning the collar around backward, creating the first versions of the "dog collar".
 This form of distinctive dress was seen as a controversial affectation of the high church party, but as time progressed the collar-turned-backward became more common and even survived the demise of detachable collars among the general public.
 Although the black waistcoat has given way to a black shirt, the collar has become a daily part of a clerical costume for most Anglican clergy.
-However, some Anglican clergy join with ministers of reformed churches in eschewing distinctive clerical costumes entirely..
+However, some Anglican clergy join with ministers of reformed churches in eschewing distinctive clerical costumes entirely.

 During the 20th century, Anglican bishops began wearing purple (officially violet) shirts as a sign of their office.
 Along with the pectoral cross and episcopal ring, this marks them off from other clergy in appearance.
 While there is no law among the churches of the Anglican Communion that prevents other members of the clergy from wearing a purple shirt, to do so is generally not considered appropriate.